quantsbin/BiblioPixel/doc/overview/How-to-make-a-Project.md

         }
     }

-## A project file is divided into class sections and value sections.
+## A project file is has class sections and value sections.

 In the project files above, there are three sections - `shape`, `run`, and `animation`.